Anxiety Disorders and Treatment

 Living with anxiety and experiencing panic attacks can be draining, frustrating and limits the way you live your life.
-Anxiety and panic are signals that something from your past is unresolved.
-I have helped hundreds of people successfully work through their anxiety and panic attacks by identifying the source of their anxiety and changing thinking patterns so they can feel more in control of their lives.
+Anxiety and panic are signals that issues from your past are unresolved.
+We take a holistic approach and have helped hundreds of people successfully work through their anxiety and panic attacks by identifying the source of their anxiety and changing thought patterns.
+This work helps provide a better sense of control in our lives.

-If you are feeling constant worry and the cause of the anxiety isn’t apparent leaving you feeling confused and even more unsettled, counseling can help clarify the source(s) of your anxiety.
-It can also offer you effective methods for alleviating your pain.
+If you are feeling constant worry and the cause of the anxiety isn’t apparent, leaving you feeling confused and even more unsettled.
+Counseling helps clarify the source(s) of your anxiety and offers effective methods for alleviating your pain.

 How do you know if you need treatment for Anxiety

-If you feel that your anxiety symptoms are interfering with your life such as, suffering from panic attacks, unable to sleep at night and you find yourself worrying excessively, it would benefit you to seek counseling.
+If you feel that your anxiety symptoms are interfering with your life, causing you panic attacks, interrupting healthy sleep habits, and giving you constant worry, it would benefit you to seek counseling.

 Do I have to take medication?

 This depends on you and how difficult it is for you to manage your symptoms.
-I have treated clients over the years who didn’t want to take medication and only wanted to come to counseling.
-These clients were committed and worked hard in therapy, and their symptoms improved.
+We have treated clients over the years who didn’t want to take medication and wanted to manage their anxiety through counseling only.
+These clients were committed to work hard in therapy, and their symptoms improved.

 There are also many people who want to take medication, and start to feel better within a couple of weeks.
 Some types of anxiety drugs are usually prescribed on a short-term or as-needed basis.
-People who combine medication with counseling experience positive results.
+People who combine medication with counseling experience the best results.

-Anxiety disorders are very treatable and many people can be helped with professional care.
-I work with clients using different methods and treatments to help them manage and reduce symptoms.
-My goal is to help you identify triggers and examine the deeper emotions and reasons that are the source of your anxiety.
+Anxiety disorders are treatable and many people can be helped with professional care.
+We work with clients using different methods and treatments to help them manage and reduce symptoms.
+Our goal is to help you identify triggers and examine the deeper emotions and reasons that are the source of your anxiety.

-In our work together I help you develop more self-awareness, and various cognitive strategies to reduce anxiety and tension.
+In our work together, we help you develop more self-awareness and various cognitive strategies to reduce anxiety and tension.
 Therapy can feel more positive and empowered as you work through emotions, shift your perception of yourself and your life situation.
-I also like to integrate meditation and mindfulness based approaches to help guide my clients towards healing.
+We also like to integrate meditation and mindfulness based approaches to help guide our clients towards healing.

 How long does it take before I start to feel better?

-We are all different and unique even thought we may all experience a lot of the same symptoms.
+We are all unique, even though we may experience a lot of the same symptoms.
 The difference varies from person to person depending on how long you have had anxiety, how severe it is, your mind set, and attitude.